Daimler shows recovery signs after bad first quarter

 "We hope that we can come to a reasonable solution very soon," said Zetsche.

-European Industry Commissioner Antonio Tajani recently gave provisional backing to Paris while Daimler believes the French move violates laws governing the single market.
+European Industry Commissioner Antonio Tajani recently gave provisional backing to Paris, arguing its decision may be considered legal under existing EU rules, even though Daimler believes the block by France violates laws governing the single market.

+Daimler received official approval from Germany's motor vehicle department KBA to sell cars using refrigerant R134a, a global warming agent more than 1,400 times more potent than carbon dioxide.
+Under EU rules this normally would mean all EU member states would have to follow suit.